Control Studio Lighting and Create Stunning Portraiture

 This is real learning delivered by Professional Teachers!

-I’ve been teaching photography since 2002, have a degree in photography and a post graduate degree in education.
+I’ve been teaching photography since 2002, I’m a fully qualified UK teacher, an educational speaker, author, have a photography degree and a post-graduate degree in education.
 All of this experience goes into bringing you the best education money can buy.